High Kick Through the Roof: International broadcast

 It aired in Japan on cable channel KNTV.

 It aired in Vietnam on HTV3 in 2010.
-However, due to unknown reasons involving HTV3 and TVM Corp, the network temporarily lost the rights to the series.
+However, for unknown reasons involving HTV3 and TVM Corp, the network temporarily lost the rights to the series.
 It was broadcast again in 2013.

 It aired in Panama on RPC-TV in 2019.

 It is set to air in Myanmar on SKYNET International Drama in upcoming 2020.

 Remake

 A Vietnamese adaptation of the show, Gia đình là số 1 - Phần 2, aired on channel HTV7 in 2019.
 It was distributed by Điền Quân Media and Entertainment.